maw501/maw501.github.io/posts/_posts/technical/2019-05-08-Gaussian-Processes.md

 ###### Subplot 2: sampling from the prior
 By defining the kernel function, and before observing any training data, we are specifying a view on how smooth/wiggly we expect the estimated functions to be.
 Sampling from the prior amounts to having to specify some domain of interest (here we use -5 to 5) and discretizing it into many points.
 This is what we loosely mean by saying a function is just a vector of values.
 This subplot essentially shows a 50-dimensional Gaussian as this is the number of points used along the x-axis - note this creates realistic plots and is a key point.
 We rarely ever care about every single value the input data can take but just a subset where we have training data or wish to predict.

 The data for this subplot is not part of the training data and we just show these samples for illustration.
-This 'distribution of functions' will become constrained once we observe some data.
+This *distribution over functions* will become constrained once we observe some data.

 ###### Subplot 3: fit the Gaussian process
 Here we have fit the GP regression model and show the outcome.
 The blue dot is the mean value for the GP prediction and the green dashed line shows $\pm 2$ standard deviations around the predicted mean value.